 - Complete the NUR 204 Nursing Role Transition course with a grade of 2.5 or higher

-- Students may not enroll in NUR courses until they have been accepted into the program by the Director of Nursing.
+- Students may not enroll in NUR 204 until they have met with the Director of Nursing.

 - Students accepted into the program must receive a grade of 2.5 or higher in each required course taken at GOCC.